 At Whole Foods Market, we rebranded all acquired companies with one exception: a legacy brand (Mrs. Gooch’s) in Southern California.
 Local customers and employees were so invested in the Mrs. Gooch’s name that we permanently branded the La Jolla location in-store cafe as Mrs. Gooch’s to preserve the vested brand equity and recognize the brand’s heritage.
 It was a brand reputation win-win, for customers, employees, and investors.
 Ironically I now live in Southern California.
 Every time I drive past the Whole Foods / Mrs. Gooch’s Cafe sign I remember the value of arbitration and win-win M&A co-branding deal negotiation.

 Research suggests that companies that fail to bring brand into early M&A discussions almost always underperform deals that are forged with deliberate, pre-planned fusion branding strategies.
-Serial acquirers such as Microsoft, Google, Facebook, Oracle, OpenText, Cadence, T-Mobile, and Constellation Brands — along with companies in any consolidating industries such as telecom, medical devices, and oil/gas — could see huge advantages given systematic pre- and post-merger brand integration processes.
+Serial acquirers such as Microsoft, Google, Facebook, Oracle, OpenText, Cadence, T-Mobile, and Constellation Brands — along with companies in any consolidating industries such as telecom, medical devices, and oil/gas — could see huge advantages given systematic pre- and post-deal brand integration processes.